avalliere/center_app/README.md

 Keeping the waves of your heart rate steady will center them in the screen as a shallow undulation.
 An unsteady, anxious heart rate will send disjointed waves dashing across the screen.
 As you use the app, you will discover which meditation techniques are serving you well and which aren't as calming as you may have assumed.

-This app was developed in one month as my Capstone project for Ada Developers Academy.
+This app was developed in one month as my Capstone project for [Ada Developers Academy](https://adadevelopersacademy.org).

 ## Setup/installation

 ### Third-party dependencies/Configuration

-Frameworks, libraries and node packages required Serialport, socket.io, p5.js, express
+Frameworks, libraries and node packages required:
+Serialport, socket.io, p5.js, Express Server

 ## Parts list & Assembly